janbodnar/Python-Skolenie/data_types.md

 You're not easy to find
 ```

-Next we examine the backspace control character.
+Next, we examine the backspace control character.

 ```python
 print("Python\b\b\booo") # prints Pytooo
 ```

-The backspace control character \b moves the cursor one character back.
+The backspace control character `\b` moves the cursor one character back.
-In our case, we use three backspace characters to delete three letters
+In this case, we use three backspace characters to delete three letters
-and replace them with three o characters.
+and replace them with three `o` characters.

 ```
 print("Towering\tinferno") # prints Towering        inferno